Why do you need a healthy eating diet plan?

 Grains provide B vitamins and some minerals and fiber, and as often as possible, at least half of the time, should be eaten as whole grains.
 There are a variety of grains to choose from, including the obvious ones like wheat, rice, rye and oats, but you may want to try some of the less common varieties, such as quinoa, buckwheat and amaranth.

 Caveat for Healthy Eating Diet Plan: While it’s true that baked goods like cakes, cookies, doughnuts, etc. are made from grains, they contain loads of added sugar and fat, which makes them a less desirable choice for a healthy diet.
-This also applies to fried rice, pre-sweetened cereals and muffins, although maybe to a lesser degree, depending on the individual product.
+This also applies to fried rice, and presweetened cereals and muffins, although maybe to a lesser degree, depending on the individual product.

 Meat, Poultry, Fish, Eggs, Legumes, Nuts and Seeds